openreferral/specification/docs/hsds/profiles.md

 As an international standard, HSDS provides a common core of defintions and objects for describing health, human, and social services as well as their locations and the organizations that provide them.
 This allows HSDS to acommodate a wide range of applications and provide value in a variety of use cases.

 Being an international standard, however, means that the needs of HSDS publishers and users are often significantly variable across varying contexts.
-In different geographies, sectors, and scenarios of usage, users may need different information about services, locations, and organizations.
+In different geographies, sectors, and scenarios of usage, users MAY need different information about services, locations, and organizations.

 To this end, HSDS provides the following **Profiles Specification**.
 HSDS Profiles can be specified as a series of changes from the HSDS Specification to address specific or local contexts.